 For a lot of us routine looks a lot like waking up at a certain time, making your coffee a particular way, getting dressed in a set order, taking your usual route to work.

-A big problem for safety is your autopilot.
+A big problem for staying safe is your autopilot.

-Routine is great for getting yourself dressed and yourself ready for the day in a rehearsed way that takes little thought.
-However the trouble begins when your autopilot kicks in when your full concentration is needed.
+Routine is great for getting yourself dressed and ready for the day in a rehearsed way that takes little thought.
+However, the trouble begins when your autopilot kicks in when your full concentration is needed.

 Have you ever drove home and had no memory of your journey?
 Or walked to a friends house seeming unaware of the people and objects around you?

-This is the product of your autopilot, and frankly it’s REALLY dangerous!
-It’s clear that your autopilot is nowhere near good enough to be handling a chainsaw, and trust me if you have been in the job for any longer than a year, your autopilot has had that chainsaw firmly in it’s hands.
+This is the product of your autopilot, and frankly, it’s REALLY dangerous!
+It’s clear that your autopilot is nowhere near good enough to be handling a chainsaw, and trust me if you have been in the job for any longer than a year, your autopilot has had that chainsaw in its hands more than a few times.
 Unfortunately, safety and the robotic repetition of daily tasks aren’t always necessarily compatible.